 YES!
 All individual ball bearing prices are for increments of one ball bearing.

 How do I get sponsored by ACER Racing?

-RC racing is an amazing sport and we support all those who are involved in this great hobby.
 Unfortunately due to the large number of sponsorship requests we receive we are only able to sponsor National and World Champion racers.
 Keep up the racing though and who knows, you may be the next ACER Racer!
-If you are interested in being sponsored you may email us at email@example.com.
+If you are interested in being sponsored you may email us at firstname.lastname@example.org.
 Be sure to include the words "Sponsorship Request" in the message area and include a copy of your resume.

 I know someone who wants to be the next ACER Chick, what do I do?

 We are always looking for the next ACER Chick.
 If you would like to be considered please mail or email us your photos and specifications (height, measurements etc).
 All models must be at least 18 years of age.